Composr Tutorial: Discussion forums

 When the site-wide setting is enabled, individual polls can then have point-weighting enabled or disabled (they will be disabled by default).

-Point weighting works by assigning a voting power to every vote based on the number of life-time points the voter had at the time they voted.
+Point weighting works by assigning a voting power to every vote based on the number of rank points the voter had at the time they voted.

 The formula used to weigh poll results and generate a voting power is as follows: